Yum China has a finger lickin' good debut

 This newer Yum debuted Tuesday.
 Yum China began trading on the NYSE under the ticker symbol "YUMC."

 So far, Wall Street seems to think the stock is finger lickin' good.
-Yum China's stock rose more than 6%.
+Yum China's stock rose nearly 10%.
 (I wonder if KFC in China will have 50 different actors -- or so it seems -- playing Colonel Sanders in TV ads like the company is doing here in the U.S.)

 Keith Meister, head of investment firm Corvex Management, aggressively pushed the company to separate the China business from the rest of Yum.
 Meister, who is a big investor in the company, is now a board member at Yum as well.